arshad512/LKBL/scsi/inquiry/README.md

+# Background

+Bus connects and help transfer information between two components within a computer.
+A bus internally is made up of data, memory and control lines or paths.
+Data path transfers Mbytes between components.
+This is further qualified by memory/address path.
+The control lines determin the direction of the transfer.

+Bus which connects between CPU and IO device are called IO Bus.
+Example, SCSI.

+SCSI is detailed under :-
+1. SAM = SSCI-3 Architecture Model (Fundamantal SCSI Architecture)
+2. SPC = SCSI primary commands, defines the commands and their behaviour
+3. SBC = SCSI Block commands (for disk)

 This section demonstrate how to invoke a SCSI command using sg utils and programitically.
 The SCSI command used in this example is INQUIRY (0x12).